PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is characterization of the adjacent 258-line, six-call `_optimize_transpose_pre_concat_ndhwc_chains` matcher.
+  The immediate next unit is exact-AST mechanical extraction of the 258-line, five-call `_optimize_transpose_pre_concat_ndhwc_chains` matcher.
 Keep the much larger generic NHWC pre-Concat matcher as a separately planned family;
   source length is not a Goal gate.
 - Complete the remaining central lowerer/registry decomposition and consolidate